 The program proposal should respond to the items below.
 The items are designed to assist you with realistic and successful planning as well as providing opportunities for you to reflect on possible situations that may not be apparent.
 A call for proposals goes out twice a year.
 Proposals are due April 15th for programs leaving in the fall, winter break and spring, and Nov.
 15th for programs leaving in the summer.

-Please address the following items with your written proposal: Program Proposal Form
+Please address the following items with your written proposal: Faculty-Led Program Proposal

 Part I. Program Description

 Complete the Program Proposal Form answering all relevant questions.
 Provide a brief overview/summary of the proposed program including how this program enhances students’ academic experience.
 Include expected dates of travel, beginning and ending dates of program, program location, whether this program has been offered before, and whether it will be an ongoing program or a one-time offering.

 Describe the course offerings on the Program Proposal Form and address the following:

 - Relationship to general education and/or major, minor requirements

 Describe the current status of any curriculum proposals and the progress of review, e.g. under review at the college level etc. Submit tentative course syllabi with proposal.

 Describe the leadership and other project personnel including the following: